neuromorphs/NIR/README.md

 See our [example section](https://neuroir.org/docs/examples) for how to use NIR with your favorite framework.

+Recently, NIR has been extended by an intermediate representation for data exchange in spiking neural networks: [NIRData](https://neuroir.org/docs/nirdata).

 ## Frameworks that currently support NIR
 > Read more in our [documentation about NIR support](https://neuroir.org/docs/support.html)